THE MOST BEAUTIFUL LOVE STORY EVER TOLD.

 Songs are funny, sweet and very engaging

-This is truly a classic fairy tale, and in 1991 the world seemed ready for it.
+Here’s a classic fairy tale if I ever saw one, and in 1991 the world seemed ready for it.
 Beauty and the Beast became part of Disney’s renaissance that had begun with The Little Mermaid and made a lot of money, even garnering several Oscar nominations (the first animated film ever to get a Best Picture nod).
 It certainly has interesting aspects.

 This was the second animated feature film to use computer-generated animation; its effect is obvious in the sequence where the Beast is dancing with Belle in the ballroom and the camera seems to capture the background with an unusually steady, smooth and lively hand.
 It looks marvelous, and the animators handle the new technology with good judgment, never allowing it to clash with the hand-drawn work.
 The story may seem a little too conventional for adult audiences, but the filmmakers balance the traditional approach with dialogue and jokes that are more contemporary.
 That goes for some of the lyrics as well.
 This is largely a Broadway musical (even before it was actually turned into one) and it would never have worked without the efforts of Ashman and Alan Menken (who also wrote the excellent score).
 Together, they came up with a bunch of songs that are funny, sweet and very engaging; some of them are complete show-stoppers even, such as “Be Our Guest” and the title tune.
 The numbers are intentionally staged to evoke memories of Hollywood’s golden age of musicals.